Q: WyzAnt wants to know:

 "Education is not the filling of a pail, but the lighting of a fire." -William Butler Yeats

-I think, a lot of time is spent in traditional public school filling pails, thinking about how boring it is to fill a pail, or staring at the classroom clock - hands clearly moving through honey - wondering how long it will be until you can go do something
+I think, a lot of time is spent in traditional public school filling pails, thinking about how boring it is to fill a pail, or staring at the classroom clock - hands clearly moving through honey - wondering how long it will be until you can go do something truly interesting.

-I wish more schools would focus on lighting a fire within the hearts of students, rather that forcing them to memorize and regurgitate facts and figures, and do well on standardized tests that really don't test actual knowledge, just the ability to do well
+I wish more schools would focus on lighting a fire within the hearts of students, rather that forcing them to memorize and regurgitate facts and figures, and do well on standardized tests that really don't test actual knowledge, just the ability to do well on standardized tests.

 I also feel that if teachers were allowed to take the time to work with their students, and were empowered to make choices about the direction each classroom period...